wlwaw/puppylinux-woof-CE.github.io/index.md

 ### Other community distributions
-Puppy community members have utilzed other build scripts besides Woof-CE to produce various "kennel mates".
+The Puppy community includes developers utilizing other build scripts besides Woof-CE, and users producing remasters incorporating features for specific useages
-While not true Puppies, they share many common features and contributions.
+While distros produced using other build scripts are not true Puppies, they share many common features and contributions.

 [Other distributions][other]